Department of Geography and Planning

 An examination of the breadth of urban studies from the perspectives of many social science disciplines.
 Philadelphia is emphasized as an object of perception, as a place of life and livelihood, and as an example of continual change in the urban environment.

-Gen Ed Attribute: Diversity Requirement, Interdisciplinary Requirement.
+Gen Ed Attribute: Diverse Community(select both), Interdisciplinary Requirement

 Distance education offering may be available.